cloudogu/gitops-playground/README.md

 Current existing profiles for argocd in non-operator mode:
 - `full` - all features enabled
-- `small` - starts only with ArgoCD and SCM-Manger
+- `minimal` - starts only with ArgoCD and SCM-Manger
 - `content-examples` - starts with ArgoCD, Jenkins, SCM-Manager and Petclinic

 Follow profils for ArgoCD in Operator mode which has to be installed first:
 - `operator-full` - all features enabled
-- `operator-small` - starts only with ArgoCD and SCM-Manger
+- `operator-minimal` - starts only with ArgoCD and SCM-Manger
 - `operator-petclinic` - starts with ArgoCD, Jenkins, SCM-Manager and Petclinic
 - `operator-mandant` - starts mandant/tenant example